c3g/freezeman/DEPLOYMENT.md

   * Add a .env file in the /frontend directory using the exemple.env as a reference.
 Set FMS_ENV ("DEV", "QC", "PROD") in the file.
 * Version 3.14:
   * Add FMS_RUN_INFO_PATH to env variables through uwsgi.ini
+* Version 4.4.0:
+  * Upgrade python verison to 3.11